kchacon120593/junr/cran-comments.md

 There were no ERRORS and no WARNINGS

 ## Downstream dependencies
-I have also run R CMD check on downstream dependencies of junr (https://github.com/FvD/junr/blob/master/revdep/summary.md).
+I have run R CMD check on downstream dependencies of junr (https://github.com/FvD/junr/blob/master/revdep/summary.md).

-But this is just to be ready for the future, as there are no downstream dependencies yet (first submission of the package).
+* No issues with downstream dependencies